 “And how has that played out for you?”
 John asked, the question low and dangerous.

 McNaught collapsed back into his seat.
-“I’m sorry, John,” he said on a sigh.
+“I’m sorry, John.”
 For once, it sounded like he meant the words.

 John pressed on as though he hadn’t spoken.
 “You said that she would be safe.”